 Baking powder is a raising agent that is commonly used in baking such as with these cookies.
 Baking powder is made from an alkali, bicarbonate of soda, and an acid, cream of tartar, plus something to absorb moisture, usually cornstarch.

-In this recipe, we will be using baking powder as a substitute for cream of tartar to make snickerdoodle cookies.
 Baking powder is the leavening agent that helps puff up snickerdoodles when they cook.
 That puff and then deflation that cream of tartar does to these cookies is what gives them that classic crackled look.

 Ahead of time, be sure to bring your salted butter and eggs to room temperature.
 You will also need all-purpose flour, salt, granulated sugar, eggs, vanilla, and the cinnamon that these cookies are known for